 If I move to NYC and skip Stockholm, will I ever get another chance to live in Europe as a (semi) young, carefree guy?
 Will I end up settling down, finding a girlfriend, putting down roots and then missing my chance to, just for a bit, be wild and carefree in Europe?
 Will I regret the missed opportunity?

 As the clock ticks down to zero, I wonder if I’m really just trying to prolong my trip.
 Maybe I just want to be Peter Pan forever.
-When I go out, I see young backpackers, wild and carefree, and I think to myself, “Can’t I just stay in this world a little longer?
+When I go out, I see young, carefree backpackers and think to myself, “Can’t I just stay in this world a little longer?
 Just one more month won’t hurt.”

 After all, when my book comes out next year, I’ll have to come back to America anyway.
 Stockholm would just be temporary.
-Is spending 6 months in Sweden just a way for me to spend another 6 months living out of my backpack, trying to be Peter Pan a little longer?
+Is spending six months in Sweden just a way for me to spend another six months living out of my backpack, trying to be Peter Pan a little longer?

 I know I want roots.
 I want to have a gym.
 I want friends to call.
 I want restaurants where I can become a regular.
 I want the local hangout.